Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Or maybe just not spending money on the water at all?

 Yes, you have read correctly.
-You can actually travel through Malaysia without spending money on drinking water.
+You can travel through Malaysia without spending money on drinking water.
 Of course, I don’t want you to die of thirst.

 Entries & Activities